One Cranleigh FAQs

 The “One Cranleigh” project is the catalyst to combine Faith groups, Charitable organisations, Parish Council, local businesses and the people of the village into a single action-group to provide rented homes and local support for all the Ukrainian families in and around Cranleigh.

 Why the Cranleigh Lions?

-As a reputable and well-respected Charitable Organisation, the Cranleigh Lions have been helping local people in need since 1974, and though this is a different proposition for us, our members have overwhelmingly voted to initiate this Scheme.
+As a reputable and well-respected Charitable Organisation, the Cranleigh Lions have been helping local people and international causes since 1974, and though this is a different proposition for us, our members have overwhelmingly voted to initiate this Scheme.

 Because of our charity status, Gift Aid will apply to direct debit donations, thereby increasing the value of those donations by 25%.

 Why Direct Debit?